What courses will you take in 2026-27?

 Still unsure or want to discuss options?

 For more information about program options, requirements, and pre-requisites, check out the official academic calendar, or the Program Requirements or Advising Checklists pages.
 If you are still unsure or want to discuss options, we encourage you to contact your English departmental academic advisor.
-If you don’t know who this is, contact Tracy McDonald at tracy.mcdonald@msvu.ca.
+If you don’t know who this is, check the bulletin board in the English corner (next to Seton 517), or contact Tracy McDonald at tracy.mcdonald@msvu.ca.